impactorbitco/handbook-main/content/ims/policies/HR/IR35 Off Payroll Workers Policy.md

 - Mutuality of obligation
 - Financial risk assumed by the contractor
 - Provision and use of equipment
-- Degree of integration into Green Orbit Digital’s business operations
+- Degree of integration into Impact Orbit Creative Group’s business operations

 ---